 We are committed to improving connectivity for rural Kansans to help create opportunities for families, businesses, and communities.

-In November, 2021, we announced that we are expanding our fiber network to nearly 100 rural Clearwater homes north of town.
-Residents and businesses will have access to up to 1 Gbps for both download and upload.
-That’s 50 times faster download than the top speed available with DSL.
+In November, 2021, we announced that we are expanding our fiber network with symmetrical gigabit service to nearly 100 rural Clearwater homes north of town.
+Additional network upgrades will be completed in early 2023 to allow for up to 2 Gbps for both download and upload.
+That’s 100 times faster download than the top speed available with DSL.

-For a limited time, we’re offering our 1 Gbps package and Managed Wi-Fi FREE for two months!*
+For a limited time, we’re offering our 2 Gbps or 1 Gbps package free for two months!*

 *Restrictions may apply.
 All offers subject to change.
 Exclusive offer for residents in SKT’s new fiber construction build zones.

-- 55th & 151st: Construction and fiber splicing is complete.
-Installations begin in June.
+- 71st & 263rd: Construction and splicing is complete.
+We are now installing customers in this neighborhood.

 Optical Network Terminal (ONT)